 sábado, 26 de noviembre de 1988

-No me Prometas Nada - You don't promise me anything
+No me Prometas Nada - Don't promise me anything

 No por favor, no me prometas nada